 Bank Account Dr. XXX

-Discount on Issue of Shares Account Dr. XXX
+Discount on Issue of Share es Account Dr. XXX

-To Equity Share Capital Account XXX
+To Equity Share Capita al Account To XXX

-To Securities Premium Account XXX
+Securities Premium Ac ccount XXX

-4.Provide premium to be paid on redemption of preference shares out of securities premium account (from fresh issue or existing balance) or profit and loss account or general reserve etc. by passing the following entry:
+4. Provide premium to be paid on redemption of preference shares out of securities premium account (from fresh issue or existing balance) or profit and loss account or general reserve etc. by passing the following entry:

 Securities Premium Account or

 Profit and Loss Account or

-General Reserve Account Dr. XXX
+General Reserve Account Dr. xxx

-To Premium on Redemption Account XXX
+To Premium on Redemption A count XXX

-5.Appropriate amount from profit and loss account or general reserve or any other reserve (available for dividend) to meet the deficiency of the amount required for redemption of preference shares (or if redemption is to be made out of profits only) by passing the following entry:
+5. Appropriate amount from profit and loss account or general reserve or any other reserve (available for dividend) to meet the deficiency of the amount required for redemption of preference shares (or if redemption is to be made out of profits only) by passing the following entry: